 “Well, this is a wonderful cat!” thought Hans, “but I am determined to see if she is telling the truth.”
 So she took him with her into her enchanted castle, where there were nothing but cats who were her servants.
 They leapt nimbly upstairs and downstairs, and were merry and happy.
 In the evening when they sat down to dinner, three of them had to make music.
 One played the bassoon, the other the fiddle, and the third put the trumpet to his lips, and blew out his cheeks as much as he possibly could.
 When they had dined, the table was carried away, and the cat said, “Now, Hans, come and dance with me.”

 “No,” said he, “I won’t dance with a pussy cat.
 I have never done that yet.”

 “Then take him to bed,” said she to the cats.
-So one of them lighted him to his bed-room, one pulled his shoes off, one his stockings, and at last one of them blew out the candle.
+So one of them helped him to his bed-room, one pulled his shoes off, one his stockings, and at last one of them blew out the candle.
 Next morning they returned and helped him out of bed, one put his stockings on for him, one tied his garters, one brought his shoes, one washed him, and one dried his face with her tail.

 Then Hans built the small house, and said that he had now done everything, and still he had no horse.
 Nevertheless, the seven years had gone by with him as if they were six months.
 The cat asked him if he would like to see her horses?

 Then the miller said, “We cannot have him here in the mill, for he is so ragged; he is lying in the goose-house.”
 Then the King’s daughter said that they were to bring him immediately.
-So they brought him out, and he had to hold his little smock-frock together to cover himself.
-The servants unpacked splendid garments, and washed him and dressed him, and when that was done, no King could have looked more handsome.
+So they brought him out, and he had to hold his little shirt together to cover himself.
+The servants unpacked splendid clothes, and washed him and dressed him, and when that was done, no King could have looked more handsome.